Wang Feng (singer)

-Wang Feng (汪峰 (Wāng Fēng); born 29 June 1971 in Beijing) is a Chinese rock musician and composer.
-He was the founder and lead vocals of the rock band No. 43 Baojia Street.
-He also composed the music for Wang Xiaoshuai's 2001 film Beijing Bicycle.
+Wang Feng (汪峰 (Wāng Fēng); born 29 June 1971) is a Chinese singer, songwriter and musician.
+He is the founder and lead vocalist of the rock band No. 43 Baojia Street (鲍家街43号).
+After releasing two albums with the band, he signed a solo contract with Warner Music.

-After two albums No. 43 Baojia Street (1997) and No. 43 Baojia Street 2 (1998), he signed a solo contract with Warner Music Beijing Co., Ltd. The third album Fireworks (2000) was the beginning of his solo career.
-With a number of songs like Flying Higher (飞得更高) (2004), and Blooming Life (怒放的生命) (2005) on his following albums, Wang Feng entered the media spotlight and became popular in China.
-His 2009 album Belief Flies in the Wind won him an award as the Most Popular Male Singer in China at the Channel V's 14th Chinese Music Awards.
-He is also a coach on The Voice of China, and Sing!
-China, both TV shows which helped him gain immense popularity.
+Wang's third album, Fireworks (2000), marked the beginning of his solo career.
+With hit songs such as "Flying Higher" (2004), "Blooming Life" (2005), "In the Spring" (2009), and "Exist" (2011), Wang became one of the leading rock musicians in China.
+His 2009 album, Belief Flies in the Wind, earned him the Most Popular Male Singer in China award at Channel V's 14th Chinese Music Awards.
+Wang also served as a judge on the television shows The Voice of China, and Sing!
+China.

+Wang was the first male mainland Chinese singer to hold a solo concert at the Beijing Workers' Stadium and became the first male singer to perform a solo concert at the Beijing National Stadium.
+Wang also became the first mainland singer to exceed ¥100 million in annual concert box office revenue for three consecutive years from 2013 to 2015.